GokulAnithaNandakumar/Grocery-List-Open-source-hackfest/README.md

 # Grocery List App

 The Grocery List App is a simple Streamlit web application for managing a grocery list with quantities in kilograms (kg).
-It allows users to add grocery items, search for items, clear the list, pop the last item, and export the list to an Excel file.
+It allows users to add grocery items, search for items, clear the list, pop the last item, convert text to speech and export the list to an Excel file.

 ![Grocery List App](logo-removebg-preview.png)